 - Judicial review proceedings challenging the segregation of prisoners (including cases of TACT/terrorism prisoners, involving sensitive material, as well as transgender cases);

 - Litigation in the High Court concerning the correct ambit of the Data Protection Act 1998, in respect of Subject Access Requests and inter-agency disclosures of material;

 - Re X and Y (Children) EWHC 2358 (Fam) - Represented the Government in the leading case on the novel use of GPS tagging in cases of radicalisation.

-He is Public Access accredited and is frequently instructed by individuals and companies directly.
+Alex is Public Access accredited and is frequently instructed by individuals and companies directly.
+He is a CMC trained and PDSL accredited mediator.
 He also undertakes cases on behalf of Advocate/Bar Pro Bono Unit and the Employment Law Association.